Culinary Retreat

 A non-refundable deposit of $800 is required to secure your spot.

-Cancellations made within 30 days of the workshop are non-refundable.
+Cancellations made within 30 days of the retreat are non-refundable.

 Food Allergies